-- cut the buns in thin slices or cubes.
+– Cut the rolls in thin slices or cubes.

-– Pour milk in a pot with salt and bring it to a boil.
+– Pour milk in a pot with salt and bring to a boil.

 – While the milk is on the stove, chop parsley fine.

-– Now add as much milk as needed (milk must be hot), depending on size of the buns; mix it and add parsley
+– Now add as much milk as needed (milk must be hot), depending on size of the rolls; mix and add parsley.

-– Cover it with a damp kitchen cloth and let it rest for 30 minutes (the bread will soak all the milk and become a dough); should the dough be too liquid add some more bread crumbs
+– Cover with a damp kitchen cloth, let rest for 30 minutes (the bread will soak all the milk and becomes a dough); should the dough be too liquid add some more bread crumbs.

-– In a big pot bring water with salt to a boil
+– In a big pan bring water with salt to a boil.

-– Form dumplings – if you have wet hands (use cold or warm water) it is easier to form them.
+– Form dumplings – moist your hands with cold or warm water, it will be easier to form them.

-– Every time you form a dumpling make your hand wet.
+– Every time you form a dumpling moisten your hands with water.

-– Put the dumplings into the boiling water; they will be under the water but will come up to the surface.
+– Put the dumplings into boiling water; they will be under water but will appear at the surface.

-– Reduce heat right away so they can be cooked in slightly boiling water which becomes lesser boiling.
+– Reduce heat right away so they can be cooked in slightly boiling water (just less boiling).

 – The dumplings would “soak” in the water for 20-25 minutes.